Which Scandinavian languages should I learn?

 2. Not very popular beyond North Central Europe

-Approximately 20 million people speak all the Nordic and Scandinavian languages combined in the world.
-However, it is only about 0.3% of the global population.
+Approximately 20 million worldwide speak all the Nordic and Scandinavian languages combined, but this is only about 0.3% of the global population.

 Otherwise, the practical use and benefits you get out of it are not as high as, say, French, Spanish, or German.